scala/scala3/docs/docs/reference/contextual/derivation.md

 Whilst `Mirrors` encode properties precisely via type members, the value level `ordinal` and `fromProduct` are somewhat weakly typed (because they are defined in terms of `MirroredMonoType`) just like the members of `Product`.
 This means that code for generic type classes has to ensure that type exploration and value selection proceed in lockstep and it has to assert this conformance in some places using casts.
-If generic typeclasses are correctly written these casts will never fail.
+If generic type classes are correctly written these casts will never fail.

 As mentioned, however, the compiler-provided mechansim is intentionally very low level and it is anticipated that